 New organ was purchased in 1966.

-Parish registry has been kept since 20 February 1921 when the first baptism was performed.
+Parish registries have been kept since February 20th 1921 when the first baptism was performed.

-Just before the war, in 1939, 147 children were baptized, 102 couples were married, and 54 persons died.
-In 1973 there were 22 baptisms, 3 weddings and 35 funerals.
-Four children were baptized in 2003, two couples were married (plus 5 church strengthened marriages) and 20 believers were buried.
+Just before the war, in 1939, 147 children were baptized, 102 couples were married, and 54 people died.
+There were 22 baptisms, 3 weddings and 35 funerals in 1973.
+Four children were baptized, two couples were married (plus 5 strengthened matrimonies) and 20 believers were buried in 2003.

-School sisters and Sisters of St. Vincent de Paul managed a school, a nursery and a boarding school in the parish.
+School sisters and Sisters of Charity of St. Vincent de Paul managed a school, a kindergarten and a boarding school in the parish.
 Nowadays, only Little Sisters are active.

-Devotions of 13 Tuesdays to St. Anthony are irreplaceable, as well as the Triduums of St. Anthony and St. Francis…
+Devotions of 13 Tuesdays in honor to St. Anthony are irreplaceable, as well as the Triduums of St. Anthony and St. Francis.

-The parish includes the territory of the municipality of Zvezdara, part of the municipality of Vračar (from Kalenić market, over Red Cross to Zvezdara), around the area of Red Cross…
+The parish includes the territory of the municipality of Zvezdara, part of the municipality of Vračar (from Kalenić market, over Crveni Krst to Zvezdara), and residential areas around Crveni Krst.

-The church of St. Anthony is 25m high and was built in the form of a rotunda.
-Floor plan of the church resembles the statue of St. Anthony with the baby Jesus in his arms.
+The church of St. Anthony is 52m high and it was built in the form of rotunda.
+Ground plan of the church resembles the statue of St. Anthony with the baby Jesus in his arms.

-Above the ground floor there are two galleries white fences.
+There are two galleries white fences above the ground floor.
 Choir and organ are placed on the first gallery.

 A large crucifix stands over a curved concrete beam above the shrine atrium.

-The dark color of the uncovered brick facade, which the wall is built from, quite dark marble floor and wooden ceiling are illuminated by the light which enters the interior of the church through the wreath of windows placed around the entire church.
+Dark color of uncovered facade bricks, out of which the wall is built, quite dark marble floor and wooden ceiling are illuminated by the light that enters the interior of the church through windows placed around entire church.

-The bell tower is 52 metres high, and the height of the church is 25 metres.
-A white steal 3.70 metres tall cross is placed on the top.
-The bell tower is slightly tilted which makes it a kind of a small attraction.
+The bell tower is 52 meters high, and the height of the church is 25 meters.
+A white steal cross of 3.70 meters is placed on the top.
+The bell tower is slightly tilted so that it represents a unique sight.

-The big, or the main altar is made of shiny black marble, which is dappled with white stripes.
-It was percieved in two dominant directions: the horizontal direction is emphasized by the stairs and the altar table, and the upright one – by the Eucharistic house on several levels.
-At the bottom of the house, there is lavishly treated tabernacle, the space for the exhibition of the Holy One, and above it there is a closed construction that ends in a pyramid-shaped roof.
-After the Second Vatican Council, another altar was placed in front of the altar stairs in order to make new way of celebrating mass possible.
+Large or main altar is made of shiny black marble, which is dappled with white stripes.
+It was perceived in two dominant directions: horizontal direction is emphasized by the stairs and the altar table, and the upright one – by the Eucharistic house on several levels.
+At the bottom of the house, there is a lavishly treated tabernacle then space for exhibition of the Blessed Sacrament, and there is a closed construction that ends in a pyramid-shaped roof above it.
+After the Second Vatican Council, another altar was placed in front of altar stairs in order to enable a new way of celebrating the Mass.

-The statue of St. Anthony is placed on the wall above the main altar and it is a work of Ivan Meštrović, the sculptor.
-It is made of bronze and is 2.75 metres tall.
+The statue of St. Anthony is placed on the wall above the main altar and it is a work of the sculptor, Ivan Meštrović.
+It is made of bronze and is 2.75 meters tall.
 It was placed there in 1955.

 The statue of the Sacred Heart of Jesus is placed on the side altar and it was made by Ljubljana-based artist Božo Pengov and according to Jože Plečnik’s plan.

-The statue of Mary which is alsomade by Božo Pengov based on Plečnik’s designs is placed in the Lady’s altar.
-The statue was placed so that it is on almost same level with the viewer.
-Our Lady is very unusual in its eastern character as well as the treating of some iconographic elements (e.g. the snake).
+The statue of Mary, which is also made by Božo Pengov based on Plečnik’s designs, is placed in the Lady’s altar.
+The statue was placed so as to be on almost same level with the viewer.
+Our Lady is very unusual in her eastern character as well as in treating of some iconographic elements (e.g. the snake).

-Fra Ilija Alanđak, OFM, pastor of St. Anthony
+Fr.
+Ilija Alanđak, OFM, Parish priest of St. Anthony

-Fra dr. Benedikt Vujica, OFM, guardian of the monastery of St. Anthony
+Fr.
+Dr. Benedikt Vujica, OFM, Abbot of the monastery of St. Anthony

-Fra Leopold Rochmes, OFM, vicar general and pastor of the cathedral
+Fr.
+Leopold Rochmes, OFM, Vicar general and pastor of the cathedral